Chicago Police Department: 19th century

-In 1825, prior to the creation of Cook County, in what would later become, the village of Chicago, was in Putnam County.
+In 1825, prior to the creation of Cook County, what would later become the village of Chicago, was then located in Putnam County.
 Archibald Clybourn was appointed to be Constable of the area between the DuPage River and Lake Michigan.
 Clybourn went on to become an important citizen of the city, and the diagonal Clybourn Avenue is named after him.

-When the town of Chicago was incorporated to become a city in 1837, provisions were made to elect an officer called the High Constable.
-He in turn would appoint a Common Constable from each of the six city wards.
+Chicago was given authorization to establish a police force on January 31, 1835, and it was formally established on August 15, with Orsemus Morrison as its first constable.
+The Municipal Court of Chicago was created in 1837.
+The title of the leader of the department, Head Constable, was changed to City Marshall in 1841, with Orson Smith being the first to hold it.

+Cyrus P. Bradley, who was appointed chief of police on May 26, 1855, reorganized the department in 1855, with the day and night watches being combined and its size increasing by sixfold.
+Chicago was divided into three police divisions and districts.
+Uniforms were instituted in 1858, as prior to this officers wore plain clothes.
 In 1855, the newly elected city council passed ordinances to formally establish the Chicago Police Department.
 Chicago was divided into three police precincts, each served by a station house.
 Station No. 1 was located in a building on State Street between Lake and Randolph streets.
 Station No. 2 was on West Randolph Street near Des Plaines Street.
 Station No. 3 was on Michigan Street (since then renamed Hubbard Street) near Clark Street.
 Political connections were important to joining the force; formal requirements were few, until 1895.
 After 1856, the department hired many foreign-born recruits, especially unskilled, but English-speaking, Irish immigrants.